rsalmei/clearly/README.md

 - ~~split `Clearly` client and server, to allow an always-on server to run, with multiple clients connecting, without any of the shortcomings;~~
 - ~~remove python 2 support~~
 - ~~dockerize the server, to make its deploy way easier;~~
-- include a client command line mode, to be able to call it right from the shell;
+- improve the client command line, to be able to call `capture()` and others right from the shell;
 - make the search pattern apply to args and kwargs too;
 - support to constrain search pattern to only some fields;
 - ability to hide sensitive information, directly in event listener;